 - The delivery of all units within ECU managed courses requires a moderation process to ensure equivalence with on-campus delivery and standards. - The ECU Unit Coordinator will provide the partner institution with the ECU unit outline and the unit plan including the assessment items and marking keys as applicable. - Each unit plan will clearly indicate that any pre-moderated grades and marks are provisional marks and grades only and the final result will be subject to approval by the Board of Examiners. - The major assessment or final examination will be marked by the ECU Unit Coordinator. - Copies of at least 8 marked samples of each assessment item for each unit offering will be supplied to the ECU Unit Coordinator as soon as marking has been completed.
 The marked samples will include examples of all grades.
-The number of papers moderated for each assessment for each unit offering will be at least 10% of the unit enrolment. - The ECU Unit Coordinator will remark the sample assessments and decide if adjustments to the marks of all students will be required. - The results for each assessment moderation process will be recorded in the Online Moderation System, available using an Easy Login through the Staff Portal. - The ECU Unit Coordinator will complete the moderation for each assessment within 10 days of receiving the sample assessments. - The offshore marker should upload the results in Blackboard and provide them in a spreadsheet when submitting the assessment samples for moderation to Off Campus Support for delivery to the ECU Unit Coordinator. - At the end of each teaching period, the partner institution will address all issues raised in the Unit Moderation Report, and discuss with the Unit Coordinator the changes to be made before the unit is next run.
+The number of papers moderated for each assessment for each unit offering will be at least 10% of the unit enrolment. - The ECU Unit Coordinator will remark the sample assessments and decide if adjustments to the marks of all students will be required. - The results for each assessment moderation process will be recorded in the Online Moderation System, available using an Easy Login through the Staff Portal. - The ECU Unit Coordinator will complete the moderation for each assessment within 10 http://intranet.ecu.edu.au/learning/ teaching-resources/overview